SimonJMurphy/smurfmeister.github.com/eclectic/index.markdown

 ec.lec.tic
 ========
-    (n) a person who derives ideas, style, or taste from a broad and diverse range of sources (adj) selecting what seems best from various styles, doctrines, ideas, methods, etc.
+    (n) a person who derives ideas, style, or taste from a diverse range of sources (adj) selecting what seems best from various styles, doctrines, ideas, methods, etc.

 I have been described as <q>a few sigma away from normal</q>, but I like it that way.
 I have a tendency to over-analyse everything, but occasionally this produces rare gems of insight and understanding of the world around us.
 These analyses most often take from everyday life, such as the [distribution of running times](Running-times) of my dvd collection, the [caffeine levels](Caffeine) of coffee-addicted astronomers, or the pattern of wear and erosion of steps inside a church.